astoria-life/soon/about.md

 Lower prices than the grocery store, but the convenience of easily buying from multiple Vendors.

-# Revenue
+# Revenue Model

 ---

-## Model
 Commission on Each Transaction

-## Potential Revenue
-Commission per transaction is an excellent model because food producers don’t pay anything to set up a shop or list products, and only get a small cut taken out when they make sales.
-If the payment processor takes about 2% and Astoria takes 3%, then the Vendor only has to pay 5% of their revenue to the platform, which provides far more value than that small investment.
+This is an excellent model because food producers don’t pay anything to set up a shop or list products, and only get a small cut taken out when they make sales.

+The payment processor takes about 2% and Astoria takes about 3%, meaning the Vendor only has to pay 5% of their revenue to the platform, which provides far more value than that small investment.

 # Food Transfer Options

 ---

-The main difference and value add for the platform is to orchestrate pickups for the community that multiple Vendors in the area will all service.
+The platform allows a community to orchestrate pickups for the community that multiple Vendors will all service.

 Any of the following options are opt in by a Vendor, and selectable by a customer based on the options provided by the Vendor.

 ## Community Pickup (Recommended)
 The Vendor sets pickup locations and times and delivers orders in a batch to these locations.
 For example, every week a Vendor drives to a couple nearby town centers to deliver all the orders placed that week.
-In the marketplace, a Vendor enters their pickup location(s).
-This becomes a searchable entity on the map.
-Other Vendors are encouraged to make use of that pickup location and time, if possible, as well.
+In the marketplace, a Vendor adds or joins Community Pickups.
+These are searchable on the map.
+Other Vendors are encouraged to make use of existing Community Pickups as well.
 This allows customers to make orders from multiple Vendors and pickup them all up at the same time in the same place.

-Vendors can select a price for their servicing of a particular pickup.

 ## Delivery Service
 A Vendor can use a Third Party Delivery Service (ex: Fedex, USPS).